Memset/tcp_fallback/README.rst

 to be probed in the background.
 Once the backend connectivity is restored, the backend is marked back to be used by the proxy.

-Because the proxy works at TCP level, it can be used with any TCP based service.
+Because the proxy works at TCP level, it can be used with any TCP based service using one single port.

 Build
 -----